 Ms. Mitchell’s most recent engagements included the title role in Tom Cipullo’s Josephine with Opera Colorado, Bess in Porgy and Bess with Grange Park Opera in the UK, Lithuanian State Symphony, Detroit Symphony, and Baltimore Symphony, and the soprano soloist in Pulitzer Prize-winning composer Paul Moravec’s Sanctuary Road with the Columbus Symphony.
 Right before the Covid-19 Pandemic, Ms. Mitchell made her debut with the Colorado Symphony, in a program of romantic arias for Valentine’s Day.
 She would go on to rehearse for her debut with the Virginia Opera in the role of Aida, but alas the pandemic disrupted that long awaited debut.
 During the pandemic, Ms. Mitchell hosted a weekly program focusing on arts in education and activism within the arts.
 Ms. Mitchell was asked by the Grameen Creative Lab and Yunus Centre to lead a panel discussion in the "2020 Summer of Purpose” in München, Germany focusing on Race in Opera from the male perspective.

 In the Fall of 2020, Ms. Mitchell was able to perform Mahler’s Symphony No. 4 and Barber's Knoxville: Summer 1915 with Augusta Symphony, and was asked to curate two programs for Opera Colorado Amplified Series -with Rocky Mountain Media PBS.
 The first program stars Ms. Mitchell in Tom Cipullo’s Josephine, and the second program entitled “The Promise of Living- The African-American Experience through times of Hope and Struggle”.
 Filmed in January of 2021 will feature Ms. Mitchell, Baritone; N'mon Ford and Conductor; Israel Gursky, and Davis Dance Company.
 The program will air on March 4, 2021.
 Ms. Mitchell will sing George Bridgetower’s rarely performed Henry with Orchestra of St. Luke’s as they present Sounds & Stories: Rita Dove along with David Hyde Pierce which will be streamed through their digital program on May 5, 2021.
-Ms. Mitchell will return to the stage creating the role of Julie in the World Premiere of Grammy Award-Winner Rhiannon Giddens’ and Micheal Abels OMAR with the Spoleto Festival USA summer of 2021.
-Ms. Mitchell is the soprano soloist for the Pulitzer Prize winning composer Paul Moravec’s oratorio Sanctuary Road which is nominated for a 2021 Grammy Award in the Best Choral Performance Category.
+Ms. Mitchell will perform Mahler Symphony No. 4 with the Rhode Island Philharmonic along with Maestro Bramwell Tovey on May 15, 2021.
+She will then perform in the New York Philharmonic's Bandwagon 2 series, bringing world class performances to the people of New York City through out the month of May.
+Ms. Mitchell will create the role of Julie in the World Premiere of Grammy Award-Winner Rhiannon Giddens’ and Micheal Abels OMAR with the Spoleto Festival USA summer in a workshop performance in the summer of 2021.
+At the end of the summer of 2021, Ms. Mitchell will open the Classical Tahoe Music Festival performing Strauss' Vier Letzte Lieder and Mozart Concert Arias under the baton of Ming Luke.
+Ms. Mitchell is the soprano soloist for the Pulitzer Prize winning composer Paul Moravec’s oratorio Sanctuary Road which was nominated for a 2021 Grammy Award in the Best Choral Performance Category.

 Ms. Mitchell can be heard as the Soprano Soloist on the Avie Label in Margaret Bonds: The Ballad of the Brown King with The Dessoff Choirs.